Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Abstract

 \section{Abstract}

-Explanations are crucial for enhancing user trust and understanding within modern recommendation systems.
-To build truly explainable systems, we need high-quality datasets that elucidate why users make choices.
-While previous efforts have focused on extracting users' post-purchase sentiment in reviews, they ignore the reasons behind the decision to buy.
+In business and marketing, analyzing the reasons behind buying is a fundamental step towards understanding consumer behaviors, shaping business strategies, and predicting market outcomes.
+Prior research on purchase reason has relied on surveys to gather data from users.
+However, this method is limited in scalability, often focusing on specific products or brands, and may not accurately represent the broader population due to the restricted number of participants involved.

-In our work, we propose a novel \emph{purchase reason explanation} task.
-To this end, we introduce an LLM-based approach to generate a dataset that consists of textual explanations of why real users make certain purchase decisions.
-We induce LLMs to explicitly distinguish between the reasons behind purchasing a product and the experience after the purchase in a user review.
-An automated, LLM-driven evaluation, as well as a small scale human evaluation, confirms the effectiveness of our approach to obtaining high-quality, personalized explanations.
-We benchmark this dataset on two personalized explanation generation tasks.
-We release the code and prompts to spur further research\footnote{The URL will be provided after the anonymity period.}.
+In our work, we propose \emph{purchase reason prediction} as a novel task for modern AI models.
+To benchmark potential AI solutions for this new task, we first generate a dataset that consists of real-world explanations of why users make certain purchase decisions for various products.
+Our approach induces LLMs to explicitly distinguish between the reasons behind purchasing a product and the experience after the purchase in a user review.
+An automated, LLM-driven evaluation as well as a small scale human evaluation confirm the effectiveness of this approach to obtaining high-quality, personalized purchase reasons and post-purchase experiences.
+With this novel dataset, we are able to benchmark the purchase reason prediction task using various LLMs.
+Moreover, we demonstrate how purchase reasons can be valuable for downstream applications, such as marketing-focused user behavior analysis, post-purchase experience and rating prediction in recommender systems, and serving as a new approach to justify recommendations.